 What is the most important information I should know about SYMPROIC?
+SYMPROIC may cause serious side effects, including:

 - Tear in your stomach or intestinal wall (perforation).
 Stomach pain that is severe can be a sign of a serious medical condition.
 If you get stomach pain that does not go away, stop taking SYMPROIC and get emergency medical help right away. - Opioid withdrawal.
 You may have symptoms of opioid withdrawal during treatment with SYMPROIC including sweating, chills, tearing, warm or hot feeling to your face (flush), sneezing, fever, feeling cold, abdominal pain, diarrhea, nausea, and vomiting.
 Tell your healthcare provider if you have any of these symptoms.